emmacj/COGA/PRS-CS_tutorial.md

 # Overview
 This directory provides example code for you to calculate PRS from a discovery GWAS in a target sample.
-The pipeline automatically provides files for target samples of interest, specifically COGA, and reference files so that you do not need to download them or move files to scratch.
+You will need to have access to the COGA data in binary Plink format (bed/bim/fam files), and will need to download reference files from the PRS-CS and PRS-CSx websites.
 This pipeline uses [PRScs](https://github.com/getian107/PRScs/blob/master/README.md "PRScs") and [PRScsx](https://github.com/getian107/PRScsx) and assumes that your GWAS summary statistics are already in the correct file format.
 # Prep for pipeline
 "The summary statistics file must have the following format (including the header line):